This text is translated into Russian by google automatic human level neural machine.

 - In many ways, this will be necessary in order to make the necessary decisions faster and easier, as well as to optimize the financing of development projects.

-- In September, RAO ES of Vostoka signed a trilateral memorandum with the authorities of Mudanjiang and the Chinese "Amur Energo-Stroy Alliance" on the construction of the Ussuri thermal power station, the need for which was announced as early as in
+- In September, RAO ES of Vostoka signed a trilateral memorandum with the authorities of Mudanjiang and the Chinese Amur Energo-Stroy Alliance on the project for the construction of the Ussuriyskaya TPP, the need for which was announced back in

-- This project is very interesting due to the fact that two countries need it at once.
-On the one hand, Ussuriyskaya CHP will help solve the city's heat supply problems by replacing numerous inefficient boiler houses with a centralized heat supply system.
-At the same time, the total volume of the electric power plant is ready to buy out the power of Mudanjiang.
-"Amur Energo-Story Alliance" expressed its readiness to provide the project with financing and implement it "turnkey" on the basis of Chinese-made equipment.
-Work in the cogeneration mode is the most cost-effective and will help to restrain tariffs for heat and hot water for Ussurians.
-Adds the investment attractiveness of the project to the availability of foreign exchange earnings in yuan or US dollars, which will attract cheap financing of Chinese banks.
+- This project is very interesting due to the fact that two countries have a need for it at once.
+On the one hand, the Ussuriyskaya CHPP will help solve the problems of heat supply to the city by replacing numerous inefficient boiler houses with a centralized heat supply system.
+At the same time, the authorities of Mudanjiang are ready to redeem the full volume of the station's power generation.
+Amur Energo-Stroy Alliance has expressed its readiness to finance the project and implement it on a turnkey basis using Chinese-made equipment.
+Operation in cogeneration mode is the most cost-effective and will help to contain tariffs for heat and hot water for Ussuri residents.
+The presence of foreign exchange earnings in yuan or US dollars adds to the investment attractiveness of the project, which will allow attracting cheap financing from Chinese banks.

-- The main indicator of our RES program is its economic efficiency.
-Therefore, communication with the Asia-Pacific partners is reduced to optimizing the cost of equipment and capital construction.
-In this logic lies a pilot project with the Japanese companies Mitsui and Komaihaltec and the Japanese governmental organization NEDO, a wind farm project in the village of Ust-Kamchatsk.
-It will allow to evaluate the samples of equipment provided by Japanese colleagues and to understand how they are suitable for future facilities, including, from the point of view of economic efficiency.
-Moreover, together with Komaihaltec, we are considering the possibility of localizing the production of wind power plants or their individual elements in the territory of the Far Eastern Federal District - this will also reduce costs.
-To the choice of technologies of solar and wind generation and optimization of their cost, the equipment manufacturers from China also actively joined.
-The pool of potential suppliers is growing, the competition between them is increasing, so our plans to implement a program for the development of RES in the Far East remain in place.
+- The main indicator of our renewable energy program is its economic efficiency.
+Therefore, communication with Asia-Pacific partners comes down to optimizing the cost of equipment and capital construction.
+This logic is based on a pilot project of a wind farm in the village of Ust-Kamchatsk, jointly with Japanese companies Mitsui and Komaihaltec and the Japanese government organization NEDO.
+It will allow evaluating equipment samples provided by Japanese colleagues and understanding how they are suitable for future facilities, including in terms of economic efficiency.
+Moreover, together with Komaihaltec, we are considering the possibility of localizing the production of wind turbines or their individual elements in the Far Eastern Federal District - this will also reduce costs.
+Equipment manufacturers from China also actively joined the selection of solar and wind generation technologies and the optimization of their cost.
+The pool of potential suppliers is growing, the competition between them is intensifying, so our plans to implement the renewable energy development program in the Far East remain in place.